-An xIRI is generated for each SMS message with the following contents:

-Editor’s Note: TBD
+EDITOR’S NOTE: Check the identifiers supported by 23.040 and how the SMSF is designed to use them.

+EDITOR’S NOTE: Originating and terminating addresses have been removed, need to replace with details to link to SMSC.
+See 23.501 section 6.2.13.

-6.2.4.5 Generation of IRI over LI_HI2
+6.2.5.4 Generation of IRI over LI_HI2

-When an SMSF xIRI message is received over LI_X2, the MDF2 shall emit an IRI message over LI_HI2 without undue delay.
+When an SMSF xIRI message is received over LI_X2, the MDF2 shall send an IRI message over LI_HI2 without undue delay.

 The timestamp field of the psHeader structure shall be set to the time that the SMSF event was observed (i.e. the Timestamp field of the X2 PDU).
 The LIID and CID fields shall correctly reflect the target identity and communication session to which the IRI belongs.

+National regulations may require that the MDF2 removes information regarded as content from the smsPayload field in case of an IRI only warrant.
+The details of what must be removed and under what circumstances are for national regulation and outside the scope of the present document.